 Stink Bugs release a foul odor when they are disturbed or threatened.
 In the wild, this smell gives predators the brush-off.
 In a home setting, the smell lingers long past the time the Stink Bug may be dead, because it clings to whatever the insect touches.

 Outdoors Stink Bugs feast on plant material.
 They cause millions of dollars in economic damage by feeding on commercially produced fruit.
 Stink Bug feeding lowers fruit value by roughly 90%, making it unfit for the fresh consumption market and destined for processing.

-Keeping Stink Bugs Out
+Repel Stink Bugs

 To prevent Stink Bugs from entering your home, block all points of entry.
 The same principles used to keep Boxelder Bugs from entering a home apply to Stink Bugs.
 Physical barriers provide the most effective long-term solution.

 You can also apply an insecticide as a perimeter treatment outside your home.
 This method can block would-be insect invaders from entering your home for several days to a week.

 Try these methods –which have been used successfully by homeowners and entomologists –to keep Stink Bugs at bay:

 Rub screens with dryer sheets –the more pungent the better.
 Some homeowners have found this can reduce Stink Bugs entering a home by up to 80%.

 Hang a damp towel over a lawn chair or deck railing overnight.
 In the morning, Stink Bugs will blanket the towel.
 Dispatch bugs in a bucket of soapy water.

 Squish a few Stink Bugs outdoors.
 The odor warns other Stink Bugs to flee.